-Are you interested in getting a review on how North Star Insurance Advisors (NSIA) works?
+Are you interested in getting a review on how North Star Insurance Advisors works?

 If so, you found the right article!

-My goal is to inform you about how NSIA works from the perspective of a top-selling final expense producer and recruiter since 2011.
+My goal is to give you my review on how North Star Insurance works from the perspective of a top-selling final expense producer and recruiter since 2011.

 In short, I want you to have a better understanding of how North Star Insurance Advisors really works, so you can determine if they are a good fit for your insurance career goals.

 PS: Check out my insurance sales jobs reviews of other agencies for more information.

 North Star Insurance Advisors is a large insurance IMO specializing in selling final expense insurance over the phone.